glouppe/info8002-large-scale-data-systems/lecture8.md

 - Changes to metadata are always *atomic*.
     - Guaranteed by having a single master server.
 - Mutations are *ordered* as chosen by a primary node.
-    - All replicas will be consistent if they all successfully  perform mutations in the same order.
+    - All replicas will be **consistent** if they all successfully  perform mutations in the same order.
     - Multiple writes from the same client may be interleaved or overwritten by concurrent operations from other clients.
-        - i.e., a file region is defined only if client see mutations in entirety, it is undefined otherwise.
+        - i.e., a file region is *defined* only if client see mutations in entirety, it is **undefined** otherwise.
+However, the file region remains consistent.
 - Record append completes *at least once*, at offset of GFS's choosing.
     - There might be duplicate entries.
 - Failures can cause **inconsistency**.